MichaelMoroz/michaelmoroz.github.io/about.md

 permalink: /about/
 ---

 I'm interested in all kinds of real time simulations and rendering.
+Nowadays I'm working as the Lead 3D Research engineer at Zibra AI, usually doing high performance compute based simulations.
+Also as a hobby I try mess with more advanced physics like General Relativity.
+The geodesic ray tracer I've worked on is now part of Space Engine.

 ### Contact me